Running with a dog has become increasingly popular over the last few years.

 #3 Train your dog to walk on a leash first

-Before you even consider going on a run with your dog, make sure you have trained them properly to walk on a leash first.
+Before you even consider going on a run with your dog, first make sure you have trained them to walk on a leash.

 Getting your dog to learn simple ‘walk to heel’ commands will go a long way to help you control and manage your dog when out walking or running.